 There have been efforts in the past on the state level to pressure internet service providers into ceasing to allow betting entities to operate in their states.
 For example, in 2009, Minnesota attempted to require ISPs to block state residents from accessing these sites online.
 This was challenged in a lawsuit and the eventual result was that Minnesota relented.
 There are other concerns, such as free speech issues, that make going after ISPs a tenuous proposition.

 An effective tool that the federal government may deploy against offshore betting is enforcement under the UIGEA.
 Initially, payment processors sharply curtailed their activities in response to the legislation.
-Credit card companies exercised extreme vigilance in scrutinizing transaction with an eye towards compliance with the UIGEA.
+Credit card companies exercised extreme vigilance in scrutinizing transactions with an eye towards compliance with the UIGEA.
 However, payment processors are much less afraid of government enforcement action than they were in the past, in part due to a lack of enforcement since UIGEA.
 Recently, credit card companies have begun to fund online gaming businesses.
 All that they require is a letter from the gaming operator’s lawyer that attests to the legality of the contest offered.
 Should the federal government act against the payment processors, it could effectively cut off the flow of funds to offshore betting.

 Benefits of Betting in the U.S.